ChenLangChen/Tweet-Stance-Prediction/README.md

 In the last part of training, augmented data was included in the training set.
 The architecture of **model_c_AUG** is the same as model_c.
 The performance turned out to be much worse than that of model_c, validation f1 score dropped from 0.35 to 0.25.
 It shows that the text augmentation actually hurt the model.
 In the future, I would like to explore different types of text augmentation techniques.
 Therefore, **model_c** is picked as the best model.

 # Evaluation on test dataset
-We look at the confusion matrix and accuracy on each Stance within an individual Target.
+We look at the confusion matrix and accuracy on each Stance within an individual Target. <br>
 <img align = "center" width="350" height="300" src="screenshots/Atheism_confusion_matrix.png"> <br>
 For '**Atheism**', it performs well on AGAINST, worst on FAVOR.
 43% of FAVOR is predicted as AGAINST. <br>